mbari-org/vars-annotation/docs/BUILD.md

 SHARKTOPODA_DEFAULTS_FRAMEGRAB_PORT
 ```

 This project includes an example [env-config.sh](https://github.com/mbari-media-management/vars-annotation/blob/master/env-config.sh) that sets the environment variables to ones used for testing with [m3-microservices](https://github.com/mbari-media-management/m3-microservices).
-You can create you own to define variables you use for your in-house configuration.
-Just remember to run `source env-config.sh` before your build.
+You can create you own to define variables for your in-house configuration.
+Just remember to run `source my-env-config.sh` before your build.

 #### Run Build